-AJAA serves over 3700 participants each year.
-In order to best serve all of our AJAA members (players, parents, coaches, and volunteers), please utilize the following chain of command for any questions or concerns.
+AYS serves over 4,000 participants each year.
+In order to best serve everyone (players, parents, coaches, and volunteers), please utilize the following chain of command for any questions or concerns.

 01 Coach

 Parents should first communicate directly with their child's coach.